qyanu/acme-wrapper/README.rst

 Authors
 -------

-acme-wrapper was written by Max-Julian Pogner <max-julian@qyanu.net>
+acme-wrapper was written by Max-Julian Pogner <max-julian@pogner.at>

 acme-tiny.py was written by Daniel Roesler <diafygi@gmail.com>